tokyo-cards/docs/en/collectables/non_primals.md

 Non-Primal Cards are __ALWAYS__ issued as _Solidarity Poker Cards_.
 Like all poker card sets, there are 4 different __Houses__: Spades, Hearts, Clubs and Diamonds.
 And there are 2 Jokers, the "Fake Joker" and the "Real Joker".
 That's __(13 x 4) + 2 = 54__ Cards.

 ### Inscriptions
 Apart from the _"Normal"_ property of Poker Cards, there are also inscriptions imprinted on each one of the cards.
 These, are the 54 Hirakana of the Japanese Language.
 Here is a link of Wikipedia about it.
-[Hirakana](https://en.wikipedia.org/wiki/Hiragana) So, that added 54 different varieties to each one of the card.
+[Hirakana](https://en.wikipedia.org/wiki/Hiragana) That adds 54 different varieties to each one of the card.

 ### Total Unique Varieties
 With all the Houses, Joker and Inscription, a single deck of Non-Primal Card collection has __((13 x 4) + 2) * 54 = 54 * 54 = 2916__ unique varieties.

-So, there exists 54 different versions __Two of Spades__, here are 2 of them:
+Thus, there exists 54 different versions __Two of Spades__, here are 2 of them:

+(Click on the link to see for yourself)

 > With inscription: [い]
 > ::item[Two of Spades]{id=1 asset_type=card rarity=uncommon lang=en}